shawnps/gengo_api_docs/content/v2/payloads.md

 : _String_ of up to 1K of client-specific data that may have been sent when the job was submitted.

 mt
-: _Boolean_ of whether the content in body_tgt is a machine translation.
+: _1 (true) / 0 (false)_ of whether the content in body_tgt is a machine translation.
 A machine translation is always provided as a convenience while a human translation is pending.

 ##Job Payload - For submissions